 - Postgraduate Diploma in Academic Practice, City University London, London, United Kingdom, 2002 – 2004

 - Personal tutor for students completing the pre-registration BSc and MSc in Mental Health Nursing

 - MSc and PhD supervisor

-- Programme Director for BSC and MSc Mental Health Nursing, City, University of London
+- Programme Director for MSc Mental Health Nursing, City, University of London

 - Senior Lecturer and researcher specialising in women's mental health, City University, 2002 – present